per-d/notesFromChordTexts/README.md

 - Run the plugin via ``plugin > Chords > Notes from Chord texts``
 - The plugin adds two staves*, one for chord notes (called root chord) and one for bass notes*.
 - *The plugin starts with an option box, there you can set the options you want, see [__Options__](#options) below.
 E.g. don't add bass notes.
 - The plugin will try to close the score when finished, then asking for `<Save>`, `<Discard>` or `<Cancel>`.
 The reason is that the score will be in a bad state after the plugin have finished, and the added notes are not playable yet.
-So do save/close.
+So, do save/close.
 - Reopen the score and listen to the music.
 - To easy change the added notes see [MuseScore shortcuts](https://musescore.org/en/handbook/note-input), e.g. ctrl up/down to move a note up/down one octave.